alanng10/Secane/Docue/Paralel/a.md

 Paralel effect has call stack size limitel config by module.

-Paralel Math operate is implone with Single Lang.
+Paralel Math operate is implone with Sand Lang.